 Converting and Compiling TensorRT-LLM engine

-What allows TensorRT-LLM to achieve its high throughput is that it is compiled in advance to predefined settings which you set based on your expected workloads.
-This therefore makes concrete choices of the CUDA kernels to execute for each operation which are then optimized for specific types and shapes of tensors for the specific hardware it runs on.
+TensorRT-LLM achieves high throughput by compiling in advance with predefined settings based on your expected workloads.
+This enables concrete choices of CUDA kernels for each operation, optimized for specific tensor types and shapes on your target hardware.

-So we need to specify the maximum input and output lengths as well as the typical batch size.
-The closer these values are to production, the higher our throughput will be.
-There are many different options you can pass to the command trtllm-build to tune the engine for your specific workload, we selected just two plugins that accelerate two core components.
-You can read more about the plugin options here.
+We need to specify the maximum input and output lengths and the typical batch size.
+The closer these values match production conditions, the higher our throughput will be.
+The trtllm-build command offers many options to tune the engine for your specific workload.
+Here, we’ve selected two plugins that accelerate core components.
+Learn more about plugin options here.

 We then need to run the convert_checkpoint script and then run the trtllm-build script to build the TensorTRT-LLM model.
 You can add the following code to your main.py: